-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-- ‘Average’ – This is the average score among those approved for the card via CreditKarma.com
+- Average: This is the average score among those approved for the card via CreditKarma.com

-- ‘Typical Low’ – This is the 5th percentile (lowest 5%) of VantageScore 3.0 scores provided by TransUnion of CreditKarma members approved for the product
+- Typical low: This is the 5th percentile (lowest 5%) of VantageScore 3.0 scores provided by TransUnion for CreditKarma members approved for the card

 THIS INFORMATION IS NOT A GUARANTEE THAT YOU WILL BE APPROVED FOR A PARTICULAR CARD, AND HAS NOT BEEN REVIEWED BY ANY ISSUER.
 IT IS FOR REFERENCE ONLY.

-|Starwood Preferred Guest¨ Credit Card from American Express||743||657|
+|The Amex EveryDay® Preferred Credit Card from American Express*||709||674|

-|The Platinum Card¨ from American Express||716||643|
+|The Platinum Card® from American Express||716||643|

 |Bank of America|